Tips for Writing a Great Book Description!

 Finish your book description with a conclusion and call to action.
 This is your last opportunity to convince a reader that your book is just what they’ve been looking for.

 Include HTML in your digital descriptions.
 If you’re listing your book on Amazon or other digital marketplaces, you’ll be able to add some simple HTML coding.
-Below is a list of the HTML code that Amazon allows.
+Below is a list of the HTML codes that Amazon allows.

 Below Are Just Some of the HMTL Codes you Can Use For Your Book Description!